Office of the Provost Faculty Fellows

 What do you hope to accomplish as a faculty fellow?

 I am most fulfilled professionally when I can both teach and have an administrative focus, especially when these two things are topically connected, so this role is a perfect fit for me!
-I am excited about working with the curriculum committees on this new opportunity to streamline the process for all involved.
-I am also looking forward to learning more about administration at the university level and making connections with various stakeholders around the larger campus.
+I am excited about this opportunity to think about curriculum from a broader perspective.
+I am also looking forward to learning more about academic planning here at VCU and making connections with various stakeholders around the larger campus.

 How will you use this experience to further your own career and/or support the development of other faculty?